-Our 2009 Stock Plan, or the 2009 Plan, which provides for awards of stock options to employees located in France, was adopted by our board of directors and approved by our stockholders in 2009.
-As of October 31, 2011, we have reserved 32,000 shares of our common stock for issuance under our 2009 Plan and these shares reduce the number of shares available for grant under our 2006 Plan.
+Our 2009 Stock Plan, or the French Plan, which provides for awards of stock options to employees located in France, was adopted by our board of directors and approved by our stockholders in 2009.
+As of January 31, 2012, we have 32,000 shares of our common stock reserved for issuance under our 2009 Plan.
 This number is also subject to adjustment in the event of a stock split, stock dividend or other changes in our capitalization.

-Our 2009 Plan is administered by our board of directors, which has full authority and discretion to take any action it deems necessary or advisable for the administration of the 2009 Plan.
-Our board of directors also has the authority to delegate certain powers and authority to one or more committees of the board, subject to the provisions of the 2009 Plan.
+Our French Plan is administered by our board of directors, which has full authority and discretion to take any action it deems necessary or advisable for the administration of the French Plan.
+Our board of directors also has the authority to delegate certain powers and authority to one or more committees of the board, subject to the provisions of the French Plan.

-The 2009 Plan permits us to make grants of non-qualified stock options to employees.
-Stock options granted under the 2009 Plan have a maximum term of ten years from the date of grant and an exercise price of no less than the fair market value of our common stock on the date of grant.
-Upon a sale event in which all awards are not continued, assumed or substituted by the successor entity, the 2009 Plan and awards issued thereunder will be subject to accelerated vesting and full exercisability, followed by the cancellation of such awards.
+Stock options granted under the French Plan have a maximum term of ten years from the date of grant and an exercise price of no less than the fair market value of our common stock on the date of grant.
+Upon a sale event in which all awards are not continued, assumed or substituted by the successor entity, the French Plan and awards issued thereunder will be subject to accelerated vesting and full exercisability, followed by the cancellation of such awards.

-All stock option awards that are granted to the Named Executive Officers are covered by a stock option agreement.
+All stock option awards that were granted to the Named Executive Officers are covered by a stock option agreement.
 Generally, under the stock option agreements, 25% of the shares vest on the first anniversary of the grant date and the remaining shares vest quarterly over the following three years.
 Our board of directors may accelerate the vesting schedule in its discretion.